realms-mud/core-lib/README.md

 handle = efun::db_connect(database, "My DB", "My Password");
 // handle = efun::db_connect(database);
 ```
 Rather than go through all of the intricacies of which options can/should be set to what, here's an example that led to a successful installation.
-I admit that several values are overkill:
+I admit that several values are overkill, but it's what I use:
 ```
 # <install mysql>
 # <get the LDMud source code tarball and extract it>